Assumed Names in Texas

 Law Applicable to Assumed Names

 There is no statutory limit on the number of DBAs an individual or company may have, either at the state or county level.
 A filing is good for 10 years and fees are nominal.
-A DBA may also be terminated or abandoned by filing a form.
-Go to the county clerk’s website in the county in which you are headquartered or in which you propose to operate.
-For state-level filings, go to http://www.sos.state.tx.us/corp/forms/503 and complete Form 503.
+There are 254 counties in Texas, many of which still accept assumed name filings, although some have ceased doing so.
+Go to the county clerk’s website in the county in which you propose to operate, file the necessary form, and pay the nominal filing fee (usually $15).
+A DBA may also be terminated or abandoned by filing a different form.
+For state-level filings, go to http://www.sos.state.tx.us/corp/forms/503_boc.pdf and complete Form 503 ($25 filing fee).
 This form requires an applicant to state the counties in which an assumed name will be used.
 If the entity will potentially use its assumed name in all counties in Texas, check the box for “All.”

 (2) “Assumed name” means: